rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 [![](/images/azureipi7.png "azureipi7.png")]({{site.url}}/images/azureipi7.png)

-we deployed all the rules within one Network Security Group, but you can choose to split the rules in other more restrictive NSGs, but remember, always these ports needs to be opened within the VNet.
+we deployed all the rules within one Network Security Group, but you can choose to split the rules into other more restrictive NSGs.
+Remember, these ports always need to be opened within the VNet.

 ### 3.3 Automatic Azure infrastructure prerequisites deployment

-I'm always try to automate all the manual things.
+I always try to automate all the manual things.
 That's my mantra.
 And because of this, we will automate all the Azure infrastructure prerequisites described in the steps before with my beloved Ansible tool.

-But first, we need to set up some additional tweaks for deploy this automation (and also to deploy our cluster).
+But first, we need to set up some additional tweaks to deploy this automation (and also to deploy our cluster).

 NOTE: This is tested on Fedora34 but also works on Centos8 and RHEL8 (but can be very easy converted to use it in Mac or Windows)

-* Clone the repository for access the automation code:
+* Clone the repository to access the automation code:

 ```sh
 git clone https://github.com/rcarrata/ocp4-azure-ipi.git